stadium-software/validations-cheatsheet/README.md

 ![](images/PropertiesPanel-Required.png)

 # IsValid Rule
-A wide range of validations can be performed with the help of expressions.
+The "IsValid Rule" property accepts a Javascript expression.
+When the field value passes the expression the IsValid is true and the field has passed the validation.

 ## Copy-and-Paste Expressions
+A wide range of validations can be performed with the help of regular expressions.
 However, regular expressions are not always easy to write.
 Here are regular expressions for all current Stadium validations.

 To use these examples, adjust the fieldname ('TextBox' in this example) and copy & paste any of these expressions into the "IsValid" rule in the properties panel